Definition of Current Account vs Capital Account

 The main components of the Capital account are:

-- Foreign portfolio investment (FPI): FPI consists of the investments made in financial assets such as stocks, bonds, mutual funds, etc. In the context of the Indian economy, both FDI & FPI bring in foreign capital inflows into the country, resulting in strong demand for the Indian rupee.
+- Foreign portfolio investment (FPI): FPI consists of investments in financial assets such as stocks, bonds, mutual funds, etc. In the context of the Indian economy, both FDI & FPI bring in foreign capital inflows into the country, resulting in strong demand for the Indian rupee.

-Head to Head Comparison Between Current Account vs Capital Account (Infographics)
+Head To Head Comparison Between Current Account vs Capital Account (Infographics)

 Below is the top 6 difference between Current Account vs Capital Account